gzholtkevych/coq-theories/README.md

 1. File ***_CoqProject*** contains options for **coqide**
 1. File ***TypeProperties.v*** contains the Coq-definitions for distinguishing inhabited and not inhabited types, and finite and infinite types.
-Also, the corresponding examples and relations between the notions are presented and grounded.
-1. File ***FSM.v*** contains the theory of finite state machines